sharmavijay86/sharmavijay86.github.io/about.md

+---
+title: About
-layout: page
+layout: about-me
-title: ABout myself | Vijay K.
-permalink: /aboutme/
+permalink: /about/
+---